wildfire-commons/wildfire-kg/applications/wildfire-kg-api/README.md

 wkg-api run --dev
 ```

-### LangGraph Studio
+### LangGraph

-With the LangGraph integration, you can use LangGraph Studio for development:
+The LangGraph server can be launched locally with the following command:
 > [!NOTE]
-> You must have the dev dependencies installed to use LangGraph Studio.
+> You must have the dev dependencies installed to launch a local LangGraph server.

 ```bash
 # Start LangGraph Studio